5 tips for blended families

 Today, I look back at myself then and think, You poor, poor girl.
 You had absolutely no idea what you were getting into.
 Blending a family is hard.
 Really, REALLY hard.
-For me, the last decade has been a trial by fire.
 My stepdaughters came to live with us seven days a week soon after I married, we added two more children to the mix, and we endured nine straight years of puberty.
 Let me repeat that, in case you weren’t paying attention.

 NINE STRAIGHT YEARS OF PUBERTY.

 Personally, I think there should be a medal for that.

 It wasn’t easy, but my husband and I made it through, with more than a few emotional scrapes and scars to show for it.
 Today, my stepdaughters are grown and we are in what I call our honeymoon period — the blessed few years between our oldest kids’ puberty phases and the youngest ones’ still in the future.
 I wish I had known a decade ago what I know now about blended family life, and while I can’t go back in time, I can tell you what I’ve learned.
 Here are my top five tips for blended families.

 1. Get help.
 We waited eight years to visit a family counselor.
 In retrospect, that was a huge mistake.
 I left that very first session feeling so much better about myself as a wife and stepmom.
 Our counselor put our problems in perspective and assured us that they were very common among blended families.
 I recommend that blended family couples find a good counselor or therapist as soon as they decide to get married.
 Even checking in for a visit once or twice a year will help you stay on track in your marriage and as a family.